WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

-The Partner may entrust tasks forming part of the Action on a non-profit basis to one or several implementing partners, based on agreements to that effect.
+A certified partner may entrust tasks forming part of the action on a non-profit basis to one or several implementing partners.

-The Partners shall ensure that the conditions applicable to it under the Specific Grant Agreement, are also applicable to implementing partners especially for what concerns the rules related to conflict of interest, visibility, communication and information, eligibility of costs, procurement right of access, evaluation of the action, audits, and other controls etc
+The certified partner is to ensure that the conditions applicable under the grant agreement are also applicable to implementing partners.
+It concerns in particular the rules related to conflict of interest, visibility, communication and information, eligibility of costs, procurement, right of access, evaluation of the action, audits and other controls and sanctions.

-Some time it could be difficult to draw the line differentiating a contractor from an implementing partner.
-In order to help you, here below you can find a table with the main differences between these two actors.
+Sometimes, it can be difficult to draw the line differentiating a contractor from an implementing partner.
+The following table indicates the main differences between these two actors.

-The decision to entrust implementing Partners should be declared in the session 6.7 of the Single Form that should present and explain
+The decision to entrust tasks to implementing partners should be mentioned in section 10.6 of the Single Form (SF).

-The partner can add or remove implementing partners unilaterally, as this is considered a non-essential operational change.
-However, if it considers that there would be significant operational consequences from removing an Implementing Partner, or if the partner is aware that adding an Implementing Partner may raise problems in terms of compliance with the humanitarian principles, it is obliged to contact ECHO under its duty of full information sharing foreseen in Article 5 of the General Conditions.
+The partner is able to add or remove implementing partners unilaterally in the Single Form (at RQ, MR stages only), as this is considered a non-essential operational change.
+However, if the partner considers that there would be significant operational consequences from removing an IP, or if the partner is aware that adding an IP may raise problems in terms of compliance with the humanitarian principles, it is obliged to contact DG ECHO in line with its obligations under the Model Grant Agreement.

 It is also important to remember that the partner remains fully responsible for all activities implemented by its implementing partners and must ensure and guarantee an effective management and control of the whole action.